orbingol/geomdl-cli/docs/intro.rst

 * `Jinja2 <https://pypi.org/project/Jinja2/>`_
 * `ruamel.yaml <https://pypi.org/project/ruamel.yaml/>`_

-Although geomdl-cli is a pure Python package, it is developed Python 3
+Although geomdl-cli is a pure Python package, it is only tested on Python v3.5.x and later.

 Author
 ======